 This programme gives you the chance to experience a real British boarding school and at the same time develop your English skills and gain ESOL qualifications if you want to.

 Who is it for?
 Pupils of all ages – but perfect for younger learners aged 9-16, who want to see what it is like to study English in the UK and have an enjoyable experience in a small and friendly boarding school.

-What it involves: In addition to English lessons and support from a dedicated ESOL teacher, pupils will follow a general curriculum including subjects such as maths, geography, history, art and music, alongside native speakers.
+What is it?
+A flexible programme personalised for you.
+In addition to having English lessons and support from a specialistd ESOL teacher, you will learn subjects such as maths, geography, history, art and music, alongside our full time pupils.
 We can prepare you for a range of examinations and qualifications if you wish.
-Read more.

-2) 3-Year A Level (long term study option)
+3) Advanced Level (three-year long term study option)

-Year 3: Year 13 2 hours one-to-one ESOL teaching per week; preparation for university entrance ESOL qualifications, IELTS, SATS or other; careers advice and individual guidance with university applications, A Level tuition and preparation for A Level examinations in June.
+Third Year (September-June) : Year 13 This is the last year of school and includes two hours one-to-one ESOL teaching per week; preparation for university entrance ESOL qualifications, IELTS, SATS or other; careers advice and individual guidance with university applications, A Level tuition and preparation for your A Level examinations in June.

 What does it cost?
 You will pay full boarding fees plus hourly rate for your ESOL classes.
 Please enquire for more detail.